Please ensure Javascript is enabled for purposes of website accessibility

 FAQs

 The Optim Performance Manager Data Collector is the DB2 agent that runs on the monitored system.
-Its function is to interface directly with the Db2 instance, turn on the necessary monitor switches, gather performance metrics, and stream them back to the OPM repository for analysis.
+Its function is to interface directly with the Db2 instance, enable the necessary monitor switches, collect performance metrics, and stream them back to the OPM repository for analysis.

 Optim Performance Manager replaces the older Db2 Performance Expert.
 OPM monitors policies for individual databases, not just the entire Db2 instance, and that is the key structural difference.
-It also offers advanced features such as Extended Insight for end-to-end application monitoring.
+It also offers advanced features, including Extended Insight for end-to-end application monitoring.

-One of the most frequent setup mistakes is a failure to match the agent instance name to the actual Db2 instance name being monitored.
-This mismatch prevents the Optim Performance Manager repository from correlating the data stream correctly.
+One of the most common setup mistakes is failing to match the agent instance name to the actual Db2 instance name being monitored.
+This mismatch prevents the Optim Performance Manager repository from correctly correlating the data stream.

 The agent needs SYSADM authority to successfully activate the required performance monitor switches in the Db2 instance.
-Without this elevated privilege, the agent cannot enable the deep data collection features that Optim Performance Manager needs.
+Without this elevated privilege, the agent cannot enable the deep data-collection features that Optim Performance Manager requires.

 The CDPMA1165E error usually indicates a repository integrity problem, often after a driver or version update failed to complete a metadata migration.
 The prescribed resolution is to restart the InfoSphere Optim Performance Manager repository server, which should automatically resume and complete the migration process.